jimlawton/atom-cheatsheet/atom_cheatsheet.md

 ### the command palette

--	The "Command Pallet" is a useful drop-down dialog that lists Atom commands.
+-	The "Command Palette" is a useful drop-down dialog that lists Atom commands.
 You can run any "command" by selecting it in the drop down menu.
 To see the commands (and key bindings) that are relevant to the currently focused GUI interface element press <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>p</kbd>

 ### editor pane